sea-bass/turtlebot3_behavior_demos/README.md

 The autonomy in these examples are designed using **behavior trees**.
 For more information, refer to [this blog post](https://roboticseabass.com/2021/05/08/introduction-to-behavior-trees/) or the [Behavior Trees in Robotics and AI textbook](https://arxiv.org/abs/1709.00084).

-This also serves as an example for Docker + Make workflows in ROS based projects.
+This also serves as an example for Docker workflows in ROS based projects.
 For more information, refer to [this blog post](https://roboticseabass.com/2021/04/21/docker-and-ros/).

 If you want to use ROS1, check out the old version of this example from the [`noetic`](https://github.com/sea-bass/turtlebot3_behavior_demos/tree/noetic) branch of this repository.